History of Hong Kong: 1980s

-1990s until 1997
+1990 to 1997

 On 4 April 1990, the Hong Kong Basic Law was officially accepted as the mini-constitution of the Hong Kong SAR after the handover.
 The pro-Beijing bloc welcomed the Basic Law, calling it the most democratic legal system to ever exist in the PRC.
 The pro-democratic bloc criticised it as not democratic enough.
-In July 1992, Chris Patten was appointed as the last British Governor of Hong Kong.
-Patten had been Chairman of the Conservative Party in the UK until he lost his parliamentary seat in the general election earlier that year.
+In July 1992, Chris Patten was appointed as the last British governor of Hong Kong.
+Patten had been the chairman of the Conservative Party in the United Kingdom until he lost his parliamentary seat in the general election earlier that year.
 Relations with the PRC government in Beijing became increasingly strained, as Patten introduced democratic reforms that increased the number of elected members in the Legislative Council.
 The PRC government viewed this as a breach of the Basic Law.
 On 1 July 1997, Hong Kong was handed over to Communist China by the United Kingdom.
 The old Legislative Council, elected under Chris Patten's reforms, was replaced by the Provisional Legislative Council elected by a selection committee whose members were appointed by the PRC government.
-Tung Chee Hwa assumed duty as the first Chief Executive of Hong Kong, elected in December by a selection committee with members appointed by the PRC government.
+Tung Chee Hwa assumed duty as the first chief executive of Hong Kong, elected in December by a selection committee with members appointed by the PRC government.
 He immediately reappointed the entire team of policy secretaries, guaranteeing significant continuity.

-Modern Hong Kong after the handover (1997–present)
+Chinese special administrative region (1997–ongoing)

+Chinese communists portrayed the return of Hong Kong as key moment in the PRC's rise to great power status.

 The new millennium signalled a series of events.
 A sizeable portion of the population that was previously against the handover found itself living with the adjustments.
 Article 23 became a controversy, and led to marches in different parts of Hong Kong with as many as 750,000 people out of a population of approximately 6,800,000 at the time.
 The government also dealt with the SARS outbreak in 2003.
-A further health crisis, the Bird Flu Pandemic (H5N1) gained momentum from the late 90s, and led to the disposal of millions of chickens and other poultry.
+A further health crisis, the Bird Flu Pandemic (H5N1) gained momentum from the late 1990s, and led to the disposal of millions of chickens and other poultry.
 The slaughter put Hong Kong at the centre of global attention.
 At the same time, the economy tried to adjust fiscally.
-Within a short time, the political climate heated up and the Chief Executive position was challenged culturally, politically and managerially.
+Within a short time, the political climate heated up and the chief executive position was challenged culturally, politically and managerially.